udacity/cd13461-github-actions-project-starter/README.md

     1. `test`
     2. `build`
     3. `deploy`
-6. Your workflow should run fast, it should not take more than `<TODO: define how fast in seconds>` (on average) to run all the jobs
+6. Your workflow should run fast, it should not take more than `2 minutes (120 seconds)` (on average) to run all the jobs
 7. You must adopt the security best practices discussed in the course and [outlined in the docs](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions)

 ### `test` job